What rights do I have on the machine?

 - Ericom Blaze client

-Google chrome also has various remote desktop Apps.
+Google Chrome also has various remote desktop App

 - To connect to a Unix/Linux computer you must have an SSH client (such as PuTTY).
 To display graphical applications you will also need an X server (such as X-Win32).